Tahoma High School Golden Bear Classic

 LINCOLN-DOUGLAS

 I am a firm believer in traditional LD debate.
 LD was designed around Value-Criterion debate of the philosophical implications of a resolution, and I'm very happy to see debates of this nature.
-If you want to run a Plan, CP, or any variation thereof, I would like to suggest 3 options for you: Go do Policy, have your coach strike me, or hope for a different judge.
+If you want to run a Plan, CP, or any variation of that, I would like to suggest 3 options for you: Go do Policy, have your coach strike me, or hope for a different judge.

 I am not a fan of Kritiks, but haven't been shy about voting for them in the past when they're well-impacted and developed with a competitive alt.
 You're going to have to do some serious work if you want to try and get me to prefer the K, but it's certainly possible.
 A K without an alternative is just whining.